larrydiamond/ArchitectureUnitTests/README.md

 # Architecture Unit Tests Easy Access Java Library

 We love Archunit.
 They did a great job giving the rest of us the ability to unit test our architecture.
 I use this on every project now.
 What isn't in the archunit library right now is "the last mile" - they created the tooling to create great architecture unit tests and a number of great samples, but then it's up to all of us to actually figure out what tests we want to run.
-This "last mile" is what this library hopes to solve by providing an easy way to execute a list of rules that we hope to expand upon in the future.
+This "last mile" is what this library hopes to solve by providing an easy way to execute a list of **reasonable common sense** rules that we hope to expand upon in the future.

 By providing a call that applies each of our architecture rules, this provides the ability to add more rules later and projects will just apply them as they upgrade versions of this library.